TheKevJames/postgres-stats-publisher/README.md

-# Postgres &rarr; Librato
+# Postgres Stats Publisher

-Publishes statistics from PostgreSQL's pg_stat tables to Librato.
+Publishes statistics from PostgreSQL's pg_stat tables.
+Supports Postgres &rarr; Librato and Postgres &rarr; Carbon

+Originally forked from [postgres-librato](https://github.com/6wunderkinder/postgres-librato), this project's name was changed since it now supports endpoints other than librato.
+Full credit goes to [Torsten Becker](https://github.com/torsten) for creating the original project.

 ## Features

-Compatible with PostgreSQL 9.1, 9.2, and 9.3.
+Compatible with PostgreSQL v9.1 and greater.

 Exposes the following stats: